TooTallNate/Java-WebSocket/README.markdown

 The vm option `-Djavax.net.debug=all` can help to find out if there is a problem with the certificate.

-It is currently not possible to accept ws and wss conections at the same time via the same websocket server instance.
+It is currently not possible to accept ws and wss connections at the same time via the same websocket server instance.

 I ( @Davidiusdadi ) would be glad if you would give some feedback whether wss is working fine for you or not.